alecperkins/shiny/source/helpers.md

 ## `+extend`

 Using the placeholders can get a bit repetitive.
-The `+extend` mixin takes a *Module* or *Component* name and any variants.
+The `+extend` mixin takes a *Component* or *Subcomponent* name and any variants.
 For subvariants, separate the variant group and the variant value with a space.

 So these extends: